The PhD in Public Policy is a research-intensive program ideal for aspiring policy experts.

 - Theories of Public Policy

-- Qualitative Research Methods for Policy Analysis
+- Qualitative Methods for Policy Research

-- Quantitative Research Methods for Policy Analysis
+- Quantitative Methods for Policy Research

-- Seminars in Public Policy
+- Seminar in Public Policy

 Thesis/IS